Category Archives: German Royals

 • A new constitution was adopted (1819)

 Pauline was most proud of her social accomplishments.
 An orphanage had existed since 1720 and a teacher training college had been founded in 1781.
-She grouped the orphanage and the teacher training college with the institutions she had founded: the vocational school, the daycare center, the hospital, and the voluntary workhouse under the term “nursing homes” and housed them in a former convent, providing assistance from cradle to grave.
+She grouped the orphanage and the teacher training college with the institutions she had founded: the vocational school, the daycare center, the hospital, and the voluntary workhouse under the term “nursing homes” and housed them in a former convent, assisting cradle-to-grave.
 These six institutions formed the basis of the Princess Pauline Foundation (Fürstin-Pauline-Stiftung in German), still in existence in Detmold, now in North Rhine-Westphalia, Germany.
-It is an independent Lutheran foundation devoted to charitable purposes and to childcare, youth work, and care of the elderly.
+It is an independent Lutheran foundation devoted to charitable purposes and childcare, youth work, and care of the elderly.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.